retirement_assets

 Here are less ambitious, standalone tools.
 Each should have a “How to Use” set if instructions, many have a way to generate a URL (called share) to capture your settings so you can either run again without reentering, or share with friends (or Redditors) for advice.

-This tool DOES include state taxation and a fairly rigorous tax calculator - the same calculator used in Retirement Optimizer, in fact.
-Also included are TWO IRA accounts, one Brokerage account, one cash account, and ONE Roth account.
-Why only one?
+Retirement Projection includes Federal and state taxation - in fact, it shares the taxengine.js.
+As such it has a fairly rigorous tax calculator.
+Like the Optimizer, it models TWO IRA accounts, one Brokerage account, one cash account, and ONE Roth account.
+Why only one Roth?
 Because Roth accounts are “interchangeable” tax wise, so if you already have balances in multiple Roth’s just sum them.
 Ditto with Brokerage and cash accounts.
-In fact, perhaps the two must difficult problems (which it would be nice to have a solution for) are determining what a “correct” dividend and “growth” rate are.
+In fact, perhaps the two most difficult problems (which it would be nice to have a solution for) are determining what a “correct” dividend and “growth” rate are.

 Like the “Retirement Optimizer” you cannot specify different growth rates for Brokerage, IRA/401k or Roth accounts.
 There are several reasons why, not the least of which is that you can make an IRA better than a Roth by significantly increasing it’s dividend or growth rate - but then you’re not comparing the value of the account taxation consequences as much as the difference in growth rates.